wkhughes/AdventOfCode2017/README.md

 # AdventOfCode2017
-Solutions for the Advent of Code 2017
+My JS solutions for the [Advent of Code 2017](https://adventofcode.com/2017).